sourmash-bio/sourmash/doc/databases-advanced.md

 in particular, standalone manifests.

 ### Pathlists

+(No longer recommended.
+Use zip files or standalone manifests instead.)

 Pathlists are text files containing paths to one or more sourmash databases; any type of sourmash-readable collection can be listed.